 - Multiple Vehicle Discount — Insuring two or more cars with Sonnet can result in more savings on your insurance.

-- Winter Tire Discount — According to statistics, winter tires help you stick to the road a lot better and thereby reduces the risk of an accident.
+- Winter Tire Discount — According to winter driving statistics, winter tires help you stick to the road a lot better and thereby reduces the risk of an accident.
 Because of this, car insurers, including Sonnet Auto Insurance Company, reward drivers who install certified winter tires during the cold season.

 - Retiree Discount — Are you a retiree and looking for auto insurance in Ontario?
 Well, here’s some good news for you.
 Sonnet offers a special discount to retirees in Ontario, which means you will pay less for coverage.